 Q. I don’t need help inside the ground, but I do need help to get to and from the DW Stadium.
 Do I qualify for an assistant ticket?

 A. Assistant tickets only cover the help needed within the DW Stadium on a matchday, so unfortunately in this instance, an assistant ticket would not be provided.

 Q. If I qualify for an assistant ticket, could my assistant use the ticket if I am unable to attend a fixture?

 A. No they cannot.
 An assistant ticket is only validated when you attend a fixture.
-If the assistant wished to attend without you, then they would need to purchase a ticket from the DW Stadium Ticket Office before entering the ground.
+If the assistant wished to attend without you, then they would need to purchase a ticket before entering the ground.